angular-sanctuary/learn-angular/src/content/docs/practical-course/task-listing/components-introduction.md

 - `app.component.css`: The component's private CSS styles.

 Think about the human body:
-- The HTML file is the bones,
+- The HTML file is the bones, the structure,
-- The TypeScript file is the brain and muscles,
+- The TypeScript file is the brain and muscles, the logic,
-- The CSS file is the skin.
+- The CSS file is the skin, how it'll look like.

 Each of these files is a part of the component.